 That’s how I explained the purpose of my website, Parenting Science, when I started it back in 2006.

 For people familiar with the approach, it got the point across.
 Evidence-based medicine has been defined as “the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients” (Sackett et al 1996).

 I wanted to help interested parents do the same for their children.

 But it wasn’t actually a question of my being inspired by evidence-based medicine.
 I was simply applying the same standards to parenting information that I used in my work as a behavioral ecologist and evolutionary anthropologist.
 The same standards that my friends, colleagues, and readers used in their work in the natural and social sciences.

-If someone believed my parenting was wrong, and they expected me to change my ways, they needed to present me with a rational case, persuade me with logic, data, and, if possible, compelling tests of competing hypotheses.
-Likewise, if I had questions, I wanted to do the same.
+If someone believed my parenting was wrong, and they expected me to change my ways, they needed to present me with a rational case.
+They needed to persuade me with logic, data, and — if possible — compelling tests of competing hypotheses.

 Many other parents – trained scientists and logical laypeople alike – felt the same way.
 But unless they wanted to spend hundreds of hours reading a new scientific literature, analyzing studies, and communicating directly with the researchers – there wasn’t a good way to get answers.
 So I invested the time, applied my interdisciplinary academic training, and offered up my own, evidence-based reviews to readers.